 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by a stranger.
-An adult, adults, another child or children may abuse them.
+Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
+They may be abused by an adult or adults, or another child or children.

-Physical abuse
+Physical abuse.